Tesla, Twitter shares drop as Elon Musk’s legal issues grow

-Of the two, Musk’s electric vehicle company has fared worse, with its stock down almost 16 per cent so far this week to $728.
-Twitter shares fell 9.5 per cent for the week, closing Thursday at $45.08.
-Both stocks have taken a bigger hit than the S&P 500, which is down 4.7 per cent for the week.
+Of the two, Musk’s electric vehicle company has fared worse, with its stock down almost 16% so far this week to $728.
+Twitter shares fell 9.5% for the week, closing Thursday at $45.08.
+Both stocks have taken a bigger hit than the S&P 500, which is down 4.7% for the week.

 Along with malaise in the broader markets, investors have had to weigh legal troubles for Musk, as well as the possibility that his acquisition of Twitter could be a distraction from running the world’s most valuable automaker.

-The Wall Street Journal reported Wednesday that U.S. securities regulators are investigating Musk’s tardy disclosure that he had bought more than 5 per cent of Twitter shares.
-Musk now owns more than 9 per cent of the San Francisco company.
+The Wall Street Journal reported Wednesday that U.S. securities regulators are investigating Musk’s tardy disclosure that he had bought more than 5% of Twitter shares.
+Musk now owns more than 9% of the San Francisco company.

 The SEC wouldn’t comment, and a message was left for Musk’s lawyer.